arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 The AQI makes it easy to understand how outdoor air quality might affect public health, particularly when pollutant levels rise to unhealthy levels.

-Monitoring PM, NO2, O3, and AQI in real-time allows for immediate responses when air quality worsens.
+Monitoring NO2, O3, and AQI in real-time allows for immediate responses when air quality worsens.
 This is especially important in rural areas with less visible air quality issues.
 The data collected can be sent to platforms like Arduino Cloud, enabling remote monitoring and long-term trend analysis, improving public awareness and policy decisions.

 ## Environmental Monitor Example Sketch